- Future CPAs

 In order to ensure compliance with State Board Rules, extension and year end change requests must be submitted to Carolyn Wainwright email@example.com at the board’s office and copied to Stacey Lockwood firstname.lastname@example.org in the peer review department.
 Extensions and year end changes will not be considered until the firm has submitted all information necessary for conducting the peer review, including the name of the review or team captain.

-All peer reviewers must have access to PRISM to complete electronic submission of MFCs.
-In addition, resumes must be updated at least annually through PRISM.
+Reviewer resumes must be updated at least annually through PRIMA.
 In addition, all resumes will be verified at least every three years pursuant to guidance in the AICPA Oversight Handbook.
 The objective of oversight is to ensure compliance with the Standards and consistency in implementation.
 Verification will include specific information about the number and type of engagements performed as well as the level of involvement in those engagements.

 To learn more about the AICPA Member Self-Service initiative and to download instructions, visit the For Peer Reviewers section.